-Our Year 6 children have been introduced to the work of the United Nations and their aims for a more sustainable world to our oldest children, from that the Young Leaders group was born.
-Children in Year 6 put themselves forward to meet weekly to use these goals to make our school community a better place.
+In September 2018 we introduced the work of the United Nations and their aims for a more sustainable world to our oldest children, from that the Young Leaders group was born.
+Children in Year 6 put themselves forward to meet regularly to use the UN's global goals to make our school community a better place.

 The Young Leaders feel sustainability is an important message to share, including with the youngest children in school.

 To raise the younger children's awareness of our link with a school in Mara, they taught them some African music and dance using junk percussion.
 They have also explained what recycling is and helped them make their own sheets of paper from waste paper.
 This paper was then used for the Nursery and Reception children's Christmas cards to their parents.

 What are the Global Goals ?In order to raise awareness of the Global Goals and their proposed work within the school , the Young Leaders led a whole school assembly showing a video featuring activist and Nobel Peace prize winner, Malala Yousafzai.
 They explained some of the 17 goals and how they affect our community.
 Quizzing their audience about what they thought should be done to make improvements to help our world, they were able to gain ideas of future work.
 Global Goals Conference

 Our Young Leaders and Eco Rangers, planned, organised and led a Global Goals conference for other local primary schools to attend.
 They wanted to spread the word to others about how they can help the environment and create a more sustainable lifestyle.
 Local MP, Mary Creagh, opened the conference which was also attended by local Councillor, Darren Byford.
 See a full report on the Leeds Anglican Diocesan Website: Global Goals Conference

 Sustainability ConferenceOur Eco Rangers attended a primary schools' Sustainability Conference to explore issues of energy use, pollution, waste and how each one of us can help to 'Change the World'.